Chiropractic Care After an Auto Accident

 Injuries resulting from auto accidents can also put pressure on the sciatic nerve, the largest-diameter nerve in the body, which is responsible for sensation in the legs.
 This pressure causes sciatica, which often manifests as pain that radiates from the lower back down to the back of the leg.
 Fortunately, most patients suffering with sciatica will see reduced pain and inflammation within six to eight weeks of starting chiropractic treatment.

 Chronic pain is pain that lasts longer than three weeks.
 Unfortunately, auto accident victims are 80 percent more likely to experience the onset of chronic pain than those who experience other physically traumatic events.
 While opioid painkillers often are prescribed to manage chronic pain, the CDC recommends conservative care options such as chiropractic as the first line of defense against pain.

 While traditional medical care and pain medication can relieve an accident victim’s painful symptoms, chiropractic adjustments treat the underlying spinal injury, not only helping to reduce pain but also restoring normal function by relieving pressure on the nerves and muscles, and bringing the spine back into alignment.
-Used in combination with complementary therapies, chiropractic care can help restore full range of motion to the body after an accident.
+Used in combination with complementary therapies, chiropractors can help restore full range of motion to the body after a car accident.

 Safe and Effective Relief

 According to the American Chiropractic Association, drug-free, noninvasive chiropractic care is one of the safest treatment options available to car accident victims, who often suffer from:

 - Headaches, especially at the base of the skull

 - Musculoskeletal pain and stiffness